freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 Own backlog on the site as interview with <i>deterministic</i> AI.

 STT ? radio show with Gemma

--->
+Free verse is an open form of poetry which does not use a prescribed or regular meter or rhyme and tends to follow the rhythm of natural or irregular speech.
+Free verse encompasses a large range of poetic form -->

 <!-- This [(is)] an (example) [sentence]. -->